Kitware/CMake/Help/variable/CMAKE_CXX_KNOWN_FEATURES.rst

 C++ compiler.
 If the feature is available with the C++ compiler, it will be listed in the :variable:`CMAKE_CXX_COMPILE_FEATURES` variable.

+The features listed here may be used with the :command:`target_compile_features` command.

 The features known to this version of CMake are:

 ``cxx_auto_type``